Good to Great: Communicating With Your Employees

 Room for Improvement

 Of course, there will always be times when some corrective communication must occur.
-This isn’t a bad thing, however, or at least it doesn’t have to be.
+However, this isn’t a bad thing, or at least it doesn’t have to be.
 Think about being the kid in the car again.
 When you drift towards the center, your parent shows tells you to go back to the left.
-When you get too close to the shoulder, they send you back to the right.
-They correct in the moment, and not after the fact.
+They send you back to the right when you get too close to the shoulder.
+They correct in the moment and not after the fact.

 To jump to another metaphor, think about someone who has spinach stuck in their teeth.
-If that green leaf was in your teeth, you’d want to be told immediately, right?
+If that green leaf were in your teeth, you’d want to be told immediately, right?
 It’s the same for your employees.
 Very few people intentionally perform a task incorrectly.
 So if you notice something not going to plan, take a moment and check in.
-Phrases like “How can we improve?” or, if you expect an outside factor is impacting performance, even checking in with the person themselves.
+Phrases like “How can we improve?” or, if you expect an outside factor is impacting performance, even checking in with that person.
 “How are you?”

 And sometimes, it may even be you, the boss, who has made the misstep.
 Address it immediately and own up to it.
 “That was my fault.
 I’m sorry.”
 Employees learn from watching us.
 We lead by example.
-Make sure you’re setting a good one from take responsibility, noticing work well done, and communicating clearly.
+Make sure you’re setting a good one by taking responsibility, noticing work well done, and communicating clearly.